Deep Dive

 Cookie Security Attributes and Transmission Scope

-How Set-Cookie attributes modify cookie behavior: the Secure flag restricting transmission to HTTPS, the HttpOnly flag preventing document.cookie access, and SameSite enforcement (Strict, Lax, None) controlling transmission across top-level navigations vs. subresource requests.
+How Set-Cookie attributes modify cookie behavior at the browser level.
+The Secure flag restricting transmission to HTTPS, the HttpOnly flag blocking document.cookie access, and SameSite enforcement (Strict, Lax, None) controlling cookie attachment across top-level navigations vs. subresource requests.

 CSRF Mechanics and State Modification